-What: Pottery Taster Class (Booked online with Hotcourses)
+What: Ceramic Taster Session (Booked online with Hotcourses)

 Do you have an artistic soul but still haven’t decided how to develop your hidden creative abilities?
 Lots of us secretly long to release our latent artistic skill but don’t know where to start.
 We sent brave reviewer Sarka Balgova along to a pottery class at more